srimply/blog/_posts/2015-12-22-Second Year, First Semester in Review.md

 There are also lab and project components in this module.
 The labs are mostly manageable and primarily introduces the use of FPGAs and the hardware description language known as Verilog.
 The project is done individually and it involved creating an oscilloscope out of the FPGA.
 This was really cool because oscilloscopes generally cost many hundreds of dollars.
 Using a simple FPGA to create an oscilloscope was indeed interesting!

 Most of it involved writing Verilog for the FPGA to interpret and display the incoming signal from the signal generators in the lab.
-The project was graded individually with a range of criterias.
+The project was graded individually with a range of criteria.
 Two main influencing factors are the number of features (such as scaling, translating, displaying words/labels, pointers) and the uniqueness of the features *as compared to your peers*.

 There are no final exams.
 Instead there is a midterm quiz and final quiz (each 20%) and the rest of the assessment is based on labs and projects.